‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 Continuous Improvement

-According to the Munro & Munro Associates analysis, Tesla has integrated the approach of ‘Continuous Improvement’ in the company’s manufacturing cycle.
+According to the Munro & Munro Associates analysis, Tesla has integrated the approach of ‘Continuous Improvement’ into the company’s manufacturing cycle.
 This work ethic was actually the invention of a phenomenal American engineer Dr. Edwards Deming, therefore this approach is also called the ‘Deming Cycle’ or Plan-Do-Check-Act (PDCA).

 Depiction of the PDCA cycle (or Deming cycle).
 Continuous quality improvement is achieved by iterating through the cycle and consolidating achieved progress through standardization.